lukasz-lobocki/helper_admin/README.md

 ## 7. SUDO-ing

-The commands `su`, `su -`, `sudo su -`, and `sudo -i` are all used in the Linux terminal to switch users or elevate privileges.
+:information_source: The commands `su`, `su -`, `sudo su -`, and `sudo -i` are all used in the Linux terminal to switch users or elevate privileges.
 However, they have some differences in their behavior.

 - `su`: This command stands for "switch user" and is used to log in as a different user.
 When you run `su` without any arguments, it will switch to the root user by default.
 You'll be prompted to enter the password of the user you're switching to.
 - `su -`: The - (dash) option with `su` is used to simulate a login session for the new user.
 It sets the environment variables, shell, and working directory to that of the new user.
 This is useful if you need to perform tasks as that user and need access to their environment.
 New user name is to be provided after dash: `su - www-data`